 (b) That some or all of the proceeds of the viatical settlement may be subject to federal income taxation and state franchise and income taxation, and that assistance should be sought from a professional tax advisor;

 (c) That the proceeds of the viatical settlement could be subject to the claims of creditors;

-(d) That receipt of the proceeds of the viatical settlement may adversely affect the viator's eligibility for medical assistance under Chapter 5111. of the Revised Code or other government benefits or entitlements, and that advice should be obtained from the appropriate government agencies;
+(d) That receipt of the proceeds of the viatical settlement may adversely affect the viator's eligibility for the medicaid program or other government benefits or entitlements, and that advice should be obtained from the appropriate government agencies;

 (e) That the viator has a right to rescind the viatical settlement contract for at least fifteen calendar days after the viator receives the viatical settlement proceeds, as provided in section 3916.08 of the Revised Code.
 If the insured dies during the rescission period, the viatical settlement contract shall be deemed to have been rescinded, subject to repayment of all viatical settlement proceeds to the viatical settlement company.

 (f) That funds will be sent to the viator within three business days after the viatical settlement provider has received written acknowledgment from the insurer or group administrator that ownership of the policy or interest in the certificate has been transferred and that the beneficiary has been designated pursuant to the viatical settlement contract;

 (g) That entering into a viatical settlement contract may cause other rights or benefits, including conversion rights and waiver of premium benefits that may exist under the policy, to be forfeited by the viator and that assistance should be sought from a financial advisor.